datanav/docs/hub/legal-sla.rst

 Requirements for processing and reaction times
 ----------------------------------------------

-Upon errors in the Services, SESAM shall fulfil the following requirements for processing and reaction:
+Upon errors in the Services, SESAM shall fulfill the following requirements for processing and reaction:

 .. list-table:: Reaction time target and correction time